 - Hang-yue Ngo (2012), “Women and the Economy.”
 In Women and Girls in Hong Kong, Current Situations and Future Challenges, 1 ed., pp.43-68.

 - Hang-yue Ngo, S. Foley, Raymond Loi, and L. Q. Zhang (2011), “Factors Affecting the Adoption of High Performance Work Systems in Foreign Subsidiaries: An Empirical Investigation in Hong Kong,” International Journal of Employment Studies, 19(2), 1-33.

-- Raymond Loi, Hang-yue Ngo, Lingqing Zhang, and V. Lau (2011), “The Interaction Between Leader-Member Exchange and Perceived Job Security in Predicting Employee altruism and Work Performance,” Journal of Occupational and Organisational Psychology, 84, 669-685.
+- Raymond Loi, Hang-yue Ngo, Lingqing Zhang, and V. Lau (2011), “The Interaction Between Leader-Member Exchange and Perceived Job Security in Predicting Employee Altruism and Work Performance,” Journal of Occupational and Organizational Psychology, 84, 669-685.